richardfieldsend/i3blocksConfig/README.md

 # i3blocksConfig
 i3blocks configuration for home and work

+## February 2020 - Updated.

+Some minor changes to the i3blocks configuration, specifically to the time and date information.

+* Changed to 12 hour clock rather than 24 hour

+* Added am/pm information after time

+* Added short form of day of the week

+* Removed the hyphen between the date and month now that the month is text rather than a number

+* Changed month to short text form rather than the number

+* Added the four number year

+This gives the following format:

+10:11pm Mon 17 Feb 2020

 ## February 2020.

 I have moved the i3blocks configuration into a Git repository, and